Indeogwon station

-Indeogwon Station is a metro station on the Seoul Subway Line 4 located in Gwanyang-dong, Dongan-gu, Anyang, at the Indeogwon-sageori.
+Indeogwon Station is a metro station on South Korea's Seoul Subway Line 4 located in Gwanyang-dong, Dongan-gu, Anyang, at the Indeogwon-sageori.
 Due to the station's relative closeness to Poil-dong in the neighboring city of Uiwang, many people from the nearby districts also use the station, and there is a bus that is accessible through exit 2 that connects the station to Pangyo, Seongnam.
 It will be a transfer station to the Gyeonggang Line in 2024.